juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_alluxio.md

 ## Storage format

-In JuiceFS, a single file is [stored](../architecture.md#how-juicefs-store-files) in three levels: chunk, slice, and block.
-The file is split into multiple blocks and is compressed and encrypted (optional) before it is stored in object storage.
+JuiceFS has its own storage format, where files are divided into blocks, and they can be optionally encrypted and compressed before being uploaded to the object storage.
+For more details, see [How JuiceFS stores files](../architecture.md#how-juicefs-store-files).

 In contrast, Alluxio stores files as _objects_ into UFS and does not split them into blocks like JuiceFS does.